Jayjay-lv/Encryption-Project/Jayjay_standups.md

 ## 4-26-19

 I Implemented the code but it didn't work how I wanted it to so I am starting from scratch this time using Bootstrap

+## 4-30-19

+Added styling to input of page. still adding more but ran into an issue with some commands being undefined